-\section{Probability Generating Functions}
+\section{Probability generating functions}

-The goal of this section is to demonstrate how generating functions may aid solving the fundamental system of ODEs~\eqref{eq:fundamental} (and thus finding $\gir$) for certain simple branching processes.
+In this section we demonstrate how generating functions may aid solving the fundamental system of ODEs~\eqref{eq:fundamental} (and thus finding $\gir$) for certain simple branching processes.
 In the following sections, we will use the notation $y_k(x)$ as in \eqref{eq:fundamental}, and omit the subscript $k$ when the branching process has a single type.

 \paragraph*{Single Type Branching Processes} For a probability distribution $\vect{p}=(p_d)_{d=0}^\infty$, let $\ary{\vect{p}}$ be the $\vect{p}$-ary tree, namely, it is a (single type) branching process, for which the offspring distribution is $\vect{p}$.
 The fundamental ODE in this case is